Kiss the Sky (Jason Derulo song)

-"Kiss the Sky" is a song by the American singer and songwriter, Jason Derulo from his first greatest hits album, Platinum Hits.
-It was released as the album's promotional single on July 19, 2016.
+"Kiss the Sky" is a song by the American singer and songwriter Jason Derulo from his first greatest hits album, Platinum Hits.
+It was released as the album's lead single on July 19, 2016.
 It was also originally intended to appear on the soundtrack of the 2016 animated film Storks, but did not eventually make it on the album, despite being featured in the film.
 "Kiss the Sky" was written by Thomas Troelsen, Bonnie McKee, Jason Derulo, Madison Love, Michael Caren, and Terius Nash, and it was produced by Thomas Troelsen and Thomas Eriksen.

 Composition

 "Kiss the Sky" is a pop song with includes funk influences and "a roving bass line".

 Live performances

 On August 5, 2016, Derulo performed "Kiss the Sky" on The Tonight Show Starring Jimmy Fallon with The Roots as backing band.

 Music video

 The video features Derulo and his friends partying and dancing in a hotel that appears to be in Miami, his home town.
 Derulo has a Haitian flag tied around his leg.
 The video concludes with a large, poolside dance scene at the aforementioned hotel.